icaromedeiros/ipython-dashboards/README.md

 The goal is to test some alternatives of tools to create dashboards in (i)Python.

 This is by no means an extensive benchmark.
+Note that even claims about some missing feature might be a consequence of lack of understanding or because I have only read the standard examples.

 Requirements include: